Republic F-105 Thunderchief: Vietnam War

 In spite of a troubled early service life, the F-105 became the dominant attack aircraft early in the Vietnam War.
 The F-105 could carry more than twice the bomb load farther and faster than the F-100, which was used mostly in South Vietnam.
 In a foreshadowing of its Wild Weasel role, the first F-105D combat mission of the war involved an attack on 14 August 1964 against an anti-aircraft artillery site on Plaine des Jarres.
 This mission was carried out by aircraft of the 36th TFS, 6441st Tactical Fighter Wing deployed from Yokota Air Base, Japan to Korat Royal Thai Air Force Base, Thailand.
 The first Thunderchief lost in the war also occurred during this mission, although the pilot managed to return the aircraft to Korat.
-The first strike mission took place on 13 January 1965 with the destruction of the Ben Ken bridge in Laos.
+The first strike mission took place on 13 January 1965 with the destruction of the Ban Ken bridge in Laos.
 In early 1965 additional F-105 squadrons were deployed to Korat and Takhli air bases in Thailand.
 At the start of Operation Rolling Thunder in March 1965, large numbers of F-105Ds were shipped to these bases to participate in intense bombing missions.

 On 3 April 1965, a total of 79 aircraft, including 45 F-105 Thunderchiefs, were sent against the Thanh Hoa Bridge, nicknamed "Dragon's Jaw".
 The next day, enemy MiGs were encountered during a second run upon the bridge; a total of eight MiG-17s faced 46 F-105s escorted by a MiGCAP flight of 21 F-100 Super Sabres.
 The MiG-17s evaded the escorts using altitude and cloud cover, instead focusing upon the bomb-laden Thunderchiefs.
 Two Thunderchiefs were lost to the MiG-17s; a third, thought to be lost to ground fire, was later claimed by the North as downed by a MiG-17.
 One F-105 piloted narrowly escaped.
 USAF Chief of Staff General John P. McConnell was "hopping mad" to hear that two F-105s had been shot down by Korean War-era subsonic North Vietnamese MiGs.
 The Thanh Hoa Bridge proved resistant to aerial bombing; multiple missions were flown to damage the bridge both by F-105s and U.S. Navy aircraft.